 Actually, we don’t need to be in a “perfect” place.
-We just need a consistent place – measure from the same place every time, and make certain everyone is measuring from the same place every time.
-That way the technician will know that an increase of decrease is not caused by measuring from a different place.
+We just need a consistent place.
+That means, we measure from the same place every time …and make certain everyone is trained to measure from the very same place every time.
+That way the technician will know that an increase or decrease is not caused by measuring from a different place.

 Still…the question is: Where?

 One group of experts will say that you should judge from so many “Screen Heights” away.